Andhra Pradesh: Man Killed in Suspected Honor Killing

 In a suspected case of honour killing, a newly married man was killed by his wife's brothers in Dwarapudi village of East Godavari district, a police official said on Friday.

-Rajamahendravaram East Zone Deputy Superintendent of Police B Divya said Surya Prakash was attacked late on Thursday where he had married Sandhya earlier in the day.
+Rajamahendravaram East Zone Deputy Superintendent of Police B Vidhya said Surya Prakash was attacked late on Thursday where he had married Sandhya earlier in the day.

-"A newly married man was killed in what appears to be an honour killing after his wife's brothers attacked him with stones in Dwarapudi village on Thursday night," Divya told PTI.
+"A newly married man was killed in what appears to be an honour killing after his wife's brothers attacked him with stones in Dwarapudi village on Thursday night," Vidhya told PTI.

 The couple, in their early 40s, belong to the BC community.
 They have both known each other since Class 10.

-The woman's brothers attacked Prakash, suspecting that their sister was trapped in marriage as he was unemployed and was helping in his father's business, Divya said.
+The woman's brothers attacked Prakash, suspecting that their sister was trapped in marriage as he was unemployed and was helping in his father's business, Vidhya said.

 Sandhya works in the local Mandal Revenue Officer (MRO) office in East Godavari district, she said.